What is Tello’s Bark?

 The bark was probably about 38 feet long and 10 feet at its widest point.
 It had a deep draft of about 5 feet.
 The rail seems to have been open or very low.
 This is thought so because Drake mentioned, to one of the displaced and detoured passengers, that he intended to add a solid wale to increase her suitability for sailing in the open sea.
 Constructing this type of modification would have been well within Drake’s ability.
 He traveled with complete independence from the need of shipyard services as he carried carpenters, caulkers, coopers, and a blacksmith equipped with a forge.
 During his plundering of Spanish sites, he augmented his stores with lumber, nails, cordage, and canvas.

-Upon reaching 38° latitude, at what is now Point Reyes, the crew effected repairs to the Golden Hind.
+Soon after reaching 38° latitude on June 17, at what is now Point Reyes, the crew set about effecting repairs to the Golden Hind.
+Again, the Golden Hind was careened, and Tello’s bark would have been used again.
 Drake named the land Nova Albion (New Albion) and sailed for England several weeks later.
-When Drake departed, he sailed with only the Golden Hind.
+When Drake departed on July 23, he sailed with only the Golden Hind.
 We do not know exactly what happened to Tello’s bark.
 John Drake simply states that it was left behind.
 He gave no reason, at least none that was recorded by his Spanish inquisitors.
 Even the most comprehensive accounts of Drake at New Albion, The World Encompassed and Hakluyt’s Famous Voyage, are silent on the matter.

 No serious archaeological search and study has been rendered at Point Reyes for any of the bark remains.
 Several shipwrecks are within Drakes Bay, but none have been positively identified as Tello’s bark.
 Where Rodrigo Tello’s small ship came to a final rest is a mystery.